daniel-robotics4/WRO-SuperNova/README.md

 - **DC motor with encoder** for propulsion and distance measurement
 - **Servo motor** for steering
 - **Adafruit Motor Shield** for motor control
+- **MPU6050 gyroscope** for angular orientation and corrections

-The code uses a state machine (`CarState`) to manage navigation behaviors, including straight navigation, stopping, decision-making at intersections, and executing left/right turns, as well as dynamic corrections to maintain centering in a corridor.
-It features a `sentido` variable to remember the last chosen direction at intersections.
+The code uses a state machine (`CarState`) to manage navigation behaviors, including straight navigation, stopping, detecting and handling corners, correcting angle using a gyroscope, and executing left/right turns.
+The integration of the gyroscope allows for more precise orientation corrections.

 ---